 Each chapter in the text is followed by exercises and problems.
 Some of these problems reinforce concepts discussed in class, while others address matters (discussed in the text but) not discussed in class.
-A list of recommended homework problems will be posted on Bb under "Course Documents."
+Recommended homework exercises and problems will be posted on Bb under "Course Documents."
 Solutions will be posted as we cover related material in class.

 Homework is voluntary and will not be collected.
 Hence, homework does not technically count as part of your course grade.
 However, in my experience with this and similar courses, it is very important to complete the homework as we cover the related material in class.
-In other words, do the suggested homework - without relying on the solutions - and do not fall behind.
-In addition, I will consider the assigned homework problems when I prepare each examination, i.e., some exam questions may be similar to homework problems.
+Timely complete the suggested homework - initially, without relying on the solutions - and do not fall behind.
+I will consider the assigned homework when I prepare each examination, i.e., some exam questions may be similar to homework exercises and problems.
 I expect that students who put diligent effort into the homework will do better on examinations.
-In past discussions with students who performed poorly on examinations, such students commonly reported falling behind as a significant factor.
+In past discussions with students who performed poorly on examinations, such students commonly reported falling behind, or relying too heavily on solutions when completing homework, as significant factors.